-Other financial assets at amortised cost include deposits and other receivables, restricted cash and cash and cash equivalents.
-In order to minimise the credit risk of other receivables, the management would make periodic collective and individual assessment on the recoverability of other receivables based on historical settlement records and past experience as well as current external information.
+Other financial assets at amortised cost include bills receivables, deposits and other receivables, restricted cash and cash and cash equivalents.
+In order to minimise the credit risk of deposits and other receivables, the management would make periodic collective and individual assessment on the recoverability of deposits and other receivables based on historical settlement records and past experience as well as current external information.
 Other monitoring procedures are in place to ensure that follow-up action is taken to recover overdue debts.
-In these regards, the credit risk of other receivables is considered to be low.
+In these regards, the credit risk of deposits and other receivables is considered to be low.
 It is not the Group's policy to request collateral from its other debtors.

-The management is of opinion that there is no significant increase in credit risk on these other receivables since initial recognition as the risk of default is low and, thus, ECL recognised is based on 12-month ECL and the impact of ECL is insignificant for the years ended 31 December 2023 and 2022.
+The management is of opinion that there is no significant increase in credit risk on these deposits and other receivables since initial recognition as the risk of default is low and, thus, ECL recognised is based on 12-month ECL and the impact of ECL is insignificant for the years ended 31 December 2024 and 2023.

-The credit risks on bank and restricted cash balances are considered to be insignificant because the counterparties are financial institutions with good reputation and high credit ratings assigned by international credit-rating agencies.
+The credit risks on bills receivables, bank and restricted cash balances are considered to be insignificant because the counterparties are financial institutions with good reputation and high credit ratings assigned by international credit-rating agencies.

-Trade and bills receivables
+Trade receivables

-At the end of the reporting period, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.
+At the end of the reporting period, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties is represented by arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.